BBenio/Beeeeers/README.md

 # Beeeeers
 This is an application based on Angular and Node.Js.

 It is a CRUD app.
-Its purpose is to add, list, modify and delete items (here they are brands of beers.)
+Its purpose is to add, list, modify and delete items (here they are brands of beers).

 ---